 How does liability insurance differ from comprehensive or collision insurance?

-Comprehensive insurance covers weather-related damage, theft, and vandalism and collision insurance covers damage caused by collisions with other vehicles or objects.
+Comprehensive insurance covers weather-related damage, theft, and vandalism, and collision insurance covers damage caused by collisions with other vehicles or objects.
 Both comprehensive and collision insurance have a deductible.

 Should I have collision insurance on a 10-year-old car?

 The decision to carry collision car insurance coverage on a 10-year-old car depends on factors such as your car’s value, repair costs and how much you can afford to pay for repairs out of pocket.
-You can consider dropping collision insurance on a 10-year-old vehicle If the cost of your collision insurance premium exceeds 10% of the actual cash value of your car.

 Resources and Methodology